-As part of their degree requirements, Masters Candidates must pass the Music History and Music Theory Competency Examinations.
-All incoming MM students are required to take these exams during orientation.
+As part of their degree requirements, Master's Candidates must pass the Music History and Music Theory Competency Examinations.
+All incoming MM students are required to take these exams by the end of orientation.
 Students who do not pass, or who do not attempt, one or both exams during orientation are eligible to make one more attempt at each exam in their second semester.
-Otherwise, they are required to enroll in and pass the 1-semester remedial courses designed to cover the materials of the corresponding exam or exams that were not passed.
+Otherwise, they are required to enroll in and pass the one-semester remedial courses designed to cover the materials of the corresponding exam or exams that were not passed.
 Students are not eligible to take either exam during their second year of the MM degree.
 Descriptions of the exams and their corresponding courses are found below.